ssoonmi/aws-graphql/README.md

 We can do so by using the function `getSignedUrl` on the package, `aws-sdk`.

 ### `getSignedUrl`
+`getSignedUrl` generates a secure url using our AWS credentials for our file that we uploaded and allows us to keep our AWS S3 files private.

+**We do not need to make any of the files or the bucket on AWS S3 public if we use `getSignedUrl`**

-`getSignedUrl` is expecting us to give it the key that we saved to our database.
+It expects us to give it the key that we saved to our database.

 ```javascript
 const params = { Bucket: '<Name of your bucket>', Key: '<Key that we saved to our database>' };
 const url = s3.getSignedUrl('getObject', params);